In the last days, instruction will go forth from Zion...

-A1: An accurate understanding of baptism as practiced in the Bible requires a familiarity with the Jewish practice of ritual immersion (the mikvah bath).
+A1: An accurate understanding of baptism as practiced in the Bible requires a familiarity with the Jewish practice of ritual immersion (the mikveh bath).
 (See our Q&A The Jewish Roots of Baptism.
 See also our Teaching Letter #6, The Baptism of Jesus.)

 Ritual immersion among the Jews meant complete immersion in water: every part of the body, even every hair had to be submerged in the water.
 This was also the original practice in the New Testament church (Acts 8:36-39, Rom.
 6:4).

-The connection between the Jewish ritual bath and Christian baptism has been demonstrated by discoveries such as a mikvah bath in Nazareth, part of a Jewish Christian synagogue complex, that was used for baptism by early Jewish believers in Jesus.
+The connection between the Jewish ritual bath and Christian baptism has been demonstrated by discoveries such as a mikveh bath in Nazareth, part of a Jewish Christian synagogue complex, that was used for baptism by early Jewish believers in Jesus.
 Its use and the beliefs of those using it are clear from the Judeo-Christian graffiti found scratched in its sides.

 By the second century AD, the uniform practice of the Church was a triple immersion in water (in the name of the Father, Son, and Holy Spirit).
 This triple immersion is still practiced in the older Eastern churches.
 Single immersion, which first appeared in the 4th cent., was initially condemned, though it was later permitted in the West as a sign of the unity of God against heretical views.

 Q2: Is sprinkling an acceptable form of Baptism?